 - Reduce Cost of Hire – Recruitment costs via social media are extremely cheap.
 The value of hiring via social networking platforms makes it extremely cheap.

 - Open the Door to Engagement – A brand can benefit from a social media post of a job opening.
 Social media page gets more engaged when an individual seek more information regarding the job opportunity.

-- Allows you to Target your Vacancies more – Social recruitment has the ability to laser-target certain group of people for the available vacancies.
+- Allows you to Target your Vacancies more – Social recruitment has the ability to laser-target certain groups of people for the available vacancies.

 - Screen your Candidates – Potential employers check out candidates on social media.
 Screening potential employees ensure that you work with those people who align with the company values and culture.

-- Shortens Hiring Time – Social Networking Sites makes it easy and fast to communicate with candidates, and it also them to respond faster.
+- Shortens Hiring Time – Social Networking Sites make it easy and fast to communicate with candidates, and it also them to respond faster.